3LISP FUNDAMENTALS

 (print "I'm not crazy!")))

-dolist is similar.
-If you're doing simple stuff with lists, this is probably
+dolist will simply iterate through a list.
+If you're doing simple stuff with lists, this is probably what you want.

 (dolist (i '(yet another beautiful short list))